 - Knights and Bikes (2019) is the first videogame from indie UK developer Foam Sword Games.
 It was created by Rex Crowle and Moo Yu, who you might know from their work on games like Tearaway, Little Big Planet, Ratchet & Clank, Ring Fling and MonstrosCity.
 Crowle is also the brain behind the roleplaying game inspired to-do list app Epic Win.
 The game is available on most platforms.

 - There are several Discworld books specifically credited to the Discworld Emporium, but most of them do include Terry’s name in one way or another!
 The credit on The Compleat Ankh-Morpork and The Compleat Discworld Atlas is “Terry Pratchett aided and abetted by the Discworld Emporium”.
 (The copyright has Terry Pratchett and the Emporium as a partnership as the officially credited authors, with Emporium identified as Isobel Pearson, Reb Voyce, Bernard Pearson and Ian Mitchell in that order.)
 Earlier books produced by the Emporium like The World of Poo and Mrs Bradshaw’s Handbook are credited on the cover only as “Terry Pratchett presents”, with the Handbook “aided and abetted” credit on the inside, while for the earlier World of Poo fictional author Miss Felicity Beadle was “assisted by Bernard and Isobel Pearson”.
-Only The Nac Mac Feegles’ Big Wee Alphabet Book uses the credit “by the Discworld Emporium”, including the same “Terry Pratchett’s Discworld” identifier separately as seen on Tiffany Aching’s Guide to Being a Witch.
-(The website says it was “lovingly produced by Ian Mitchell”.) , and the description of the alphabet book on Earlier books worked on by Bernard Pearson, like the Discworld Almanack, have him as a co-author with Terry.)
+Only The Nac Mac Feegles’ Big Wee Alphabet Book uses the credit “by the Discworld Emporium”, separately including the same “Terry Pratchett’s Discworld” identifier seen on Tiffany Aching’s Guide to Being a Witch.
+(The description on the website says the Feegle book was “lovingly produced by Ian Mitchell”.)
+Earlier books worked on by Bernard Pearson, like the Discworld Almanack, have him as a co-author with Terry.